plonxyz/VThash-checker/README.md

 optional arguments:
-  -h, --help                  show this help message and exit --hash HASH                 checks hash at VT --upload UPLOAD             uploads file to VT for scanning (NOT SUITABLE FOR
+  -h, --help                  show this help message and exit --hash HASH                 checks hash at VT --upload example.exe        uploads file to VT for scanning (NOT SUITABLE FOR
                               CONFIDENTIAL STUFF!)
-  --file hashes.txt           hashes file and checks hash at VT --mass hashes.txt           reads multiple hashes out of a txt file and checks them at
+  --file example.exe           hashes file and checks hash at VT --mass hashes.txt           reads multiple hashes out of a txt file and checks them at
                               VT , needs --output for results --output /path/result.txt  specify outputpath for mass-check